JoshDoesIT/JoshDoes.IT-Website/content/blog/mcp-llm-nsc-reviews.md

 Network Security Controls (NSCs) are the rules and policies that govern network traffic flow.
 In AWS, this includes Security Groups (stateful, instance-level firewalls) and Network ACLs (stateless, subnet-level firewalls).

-Most security teams use specialized tools for these reviews—tools like Tufin, Nipper, FireMon, AlgoSec, and others.
+Most security teams use specialized tools for these reviews.
+Tools like Tufin, Nipper, FireMon, AlgoSec, and others are popular.
 These tools are excellent at what they do: they can parse configurations, identify common security issues, and generate compliance reports.
 But they have limitations:

 1. **Configuration overhead**: You need to set up specific queries, filters, and rule sets for each type of check
 2. **Query complexity**: Finding complex issues often requires writing custom queries or configuring advanced filtering logic